The Mystery of Living Water and Blood in Scripture: Symbolism and Fulfillment

 Conclusion

 God has called us to be baptized in living water, blood, and fire.
-Water that cleanses, heals, and brings inner peace, and blood and fire that sanctifies refines and empowers.
-The first is unto our salvation, and the second is for our ongoing sanctification and transformation.
-As Christians, we are called to fast, which is our daily sacrifice, and if necessary, even willingly sacrifice our lives for Christ.
+Water that cleanses, heals and brings inner peace, and blood and fire that sanctifies, refines, and empowers.
+The first is for our salvation, and the second is for our ongoing sanctification and transformation.
+As Christians, we are called to fast, our daily sacrifice, and if necessary, even willingly sacrifice our lives for Christ.
 And what should our daily sacrifice look like?

 We read, “Is not this the kind of fasting I have chosen: to loose the chains of injustice and untie the cords of the yoke, to set the oppressed free and break every yoke?
 Is it not to share your food with the hungry and to provide the poor wanderer with shelter—when you see the naked, to clothe them, and not to turn away from your own flesh and blood?”
 (Isaiah 58:6-7).